Orlando-pt/sokoban-ia/README.md

 # Tested on:
 - OSX 10.15.6
+- Ubuntu 20.04

 # Credits

-Thank you [Kenney](https://www.kenney.nl/assets/sokoban) for the sprites!
+Thank you [Kenney](https://www.kenney.nl/assets/sokoban) for the sprites.

+Also, a huge thanks to [Diogo Gomes](https://github.com/dgomes) for the amazing IA lessons.